Lina0596/pawliday_frontend/README.md

 The **Pawliday Frontend** is responsible for rendering the user interface and handling:

-- User interactions like registration, login, and dog management
+- User interactions like registration, login, owner and dog management
 - Communication with the Flask API
 - Image uploads using the imagekit.io SDK